Turmeric-infused CBD oil is best suited for symptoms of inflammation as well as specific conditions, such as arthritis.

 Having said that, curcumin’s absorption can be greatly improved by adding piperine, a compound found in black pepper.
 Piperine has been found to boost curcumin’s bioavailability by as much as 2,000% (28).

-In any case, if you’re suffering from any sort of inflammation, it’s best to take CBD oil and turmeric together to get the maximum benefits.
+In any case, if you’re suffering from any sort of inflammation, it’s best to take CBD oil and turmeric together.

 Turmeric CBD Oil Dosage

 Many people are curious about the ideal dosage of turmeric-infused CBD oil.
-The quantity of CBD and turmeric needed to produce a specific effect depends on many factors, including your body weight, tolerance, symptom severity, and the type of CBD extract.
+The amount of CBD and turmeric needed to produce a specific effect depends on many factors, including your body weight, tolerance, symptom severity, and the type of CBD product you’re using.

-We recommend starting with one or a few drops of your turmeric-infused CBD oil.
-If you don’t notice any effects, you can gradually increase the dosage over a few days.
-Use this method until you find the dosage that gives you relief and stick to it.
+We recommend starting with a 5-15 mg dose of turmeric-infused CBD oil.
+If you don’t notice any effects, you can gradually increase the dosage.
+Use this method until you find the dosage that provides you with the desired effects.

 Combining Turmeric with CBD Oil

-And while both compounds have potent anti-inflammatory effects, it’s best to combine them for maximum benefits.
+While both compounds have potent anti-inflammatory properties, it’s best to combine them for maximum benefit.

-Besides, researchers have also shown that curcumin from turmeric can interact with the body’s endocannabinoid system (ECS) — the same way CBD achieves most of its benefits (29).
+Besides, researchers have also shown that curcumin from turmeric can interact with the body’s endocannabinoid system (ECS), which is the same way CBD achieves most of its benefits (30).

 As one final note, make sure to look for a full-spectrum turmeric CBD oil product rather than one containing pure CBD.
-Full-spectrum hemp extracts contain many other beneficial compounds besides CBD, which all work together in synergy.
+Research suggests that full-spectrum hemp extracts can be up to four times more potent than purified CBD (31).